antoniusnaumann/galvan-lang/README.md

 #### Try
 You can use try to unwrap a result or optional:
 > [!WARNING]
-> Try is not implemented yet
+> Implicit arguments via `it` are not implemented yet
 ```rust
 try potential_error {
     print("Optional was {it}")